tomasmartak/Projects/README.md

   - <strong>Rationale:</strong> our lab sent off in-lab-prepared stained SDS-PAGE gel bands for MS analysis (5 samples).
 My colleague wanted to know
   - <strong>How it works:</strong> download the anonymised and pre-tweaked Mass Spectrometry <a href="https://github.com/tomasmartak/Projects/tree/main/R/raw"> .csv file </a>.
 Input the location of this into the R script (my IDE of choice is RStudio) and run it.
 Everything important should be commented.

   - Due to the existence of actual Mass Spectrometry result analysis and annotation pipelines, this script is pretty much useless.
-It was good as an exercise for the uninitiated who had no idea of such pipelines before.
+It was only good (perhaps) as an exercise for the uninitiated who had no idea of such pipelines before.

 ## R: NIH Gene Ontology profile web scraper
   - <strong>Rationale:</strong> I was tasked to look through NIH GO databases and RNA-seq assays to find human tissue sample results for a specific protein and relate it to cancer recurrence.
 As this directly relates to our projects, I took the liberty of adding a dummy link to a similar assay using p53 instead.